alan-turing-institute/sqlsynthgen/docs/source/tutorials/loan_applications.rst

    * - 3
      - 0

-Looking at the ``goodClient`` values, we see that they are always 0 or 1 so we will pick randomly from 0 and 1 for our synthetic value:
+we see that they are always 0 or 1 so we will pick randomly from 0 and 1 for our synthetic value:

 **config.yaml**